Maritime history of California: Tule boats (canoes)

-Tule (Schoenoplectus acutus also called bulrushes) have a thin (~1 cm or 0.5 inch) diameter, rounded green stems that grows to 1 to 3 metres (3–10 ft) tall.
+Tule (Schoenoplectus acutus also called bulrushes), a type of sedges, have a thin (~1 cm or 0.5 inch) diameter, rounded green stems that grows to 1 to 3 metres (3–10 ft) tall.
 They grow well in marshes, wetlands or at the edges of bodies of water.
 The tule stem has a pithy interior filled with spongy tissue packed with air cells—this makes it float well on water as well as a good insulator.
 Native Americans used tule for making and thatching huts, baskets, mats, boats, decoys, hats, clothing and shoes.
 Tule was typically cut using deer scapula 'saws' that had rough saw like edges cut into them.
 Tule has to be handled with care when green to avoid breaking the stem and gains strength when it is partially dried.

 To make a tule boat, green tule was cut and then spread out in the sun to dry for several days.
 Tule canoes were constructed of cut stalks of tule plants bundled together around a willow 'core' for extra strength.
 The bundle of tules could be pre-bent as they were being bundled to form a raised prow and stern.
 The length of each bundle depends on the size of the boat that were then typically about 10 ft to 15 ft.
 The bundle that formed the bottom of the canoe on which the boatman or boatmen sat, knelt or stood was much larger than the others.
 To make the sides of the tule canoe two to six tapered bundles were tied to the bottom bundle with grape vines or other native material with extensive lacing at the stern and prow to bend all the tule bundles into a tapered and raised bow and stern.
 Tule canoes typically accommodated one to four people.
 Tule boats can be quickly built from dried tule, by experienced canoe builders, in less than one day.
 Tule boats have a limited useful life before they rot and/or come apart—typically only lasting a few weeks.

 Several tribes in and around the San Francisco Bay area and in northern California made and used tule canoes (also called balsas).
 Bay Miwok, Coast Miwok, Ohlone (Costanoan), Pomo, Klamath, Modoc and several other indigenous natives used the tule plant to make canoes.
 Tule canoes were used in ocean lagoons from Tomales Bay and Point Reyes National Seashore south to perhaps Monterey Bay.
 Tule–reed boats were used in lakes, bays and slow-moving rivers in much of Northern California.
 They were used by the Pomo living in the Laguna de Santa Rosa and Clear Lake, Tule Lake and other areas.
 They were common in the San Francisco Bay and on the extensive Sacramento–San Joaquin River Delta and its tributary rivers.